-MM-AQ-1 To reduce the operational impacts associated with oxides of nitrogen (NO_x) emissions, the project shall implement one of the following mitigation options:
+MM-AQ-1 In order to reduce the operational impacts associated with oxides of nitrogen (NO_x) emissions, the proposed project shall implement one of the following mitigation options:

-Mitigation Option A: The project's tenant(s) shall limit the number of heavy-duty diesel-fueled trucks accessing the project site to 165 trucks per day if the truck fleet is wholly or partially any of the trucks accessing the site are older than the 2010 U.S. Environmental Protection Agency (EPA)/California Air Resources Board (CARB) truck engine standards.
-The tenant shall keep a truck log tracking on-site trucking activities and shall make it available to the City of Rialto (City) and/or their designee at the City's request.
+Mitigation Option A: The proposed project's tenant(s) shall limit the number of heavy-duty diesel-fueled trucks accessing the project site to 164 trucks per day if the truck fleet is wholly or partially any of the trucks accessing the site are older than the 2010 U.S. Environmental Protection Agency/California Air Resources Board (EPA/CARB) truck engine standards.
+The tenant shall keep a truck log tracking on-site trucking activities and shall make it available to the City of Rialto and/or their designee at the City's request.